pacso/pacso.github.io/_posts/2015-03-10-battle-of-the-ci-services.markdown

 | 5           | 5m 46s   | 3m 21s      |

-As you can see, no perceivable increase in execution speed was experienced over five consecutive test runs.
-Can't say I wasn't a little disappointed at that.
+As you can see, no perceivable increase in execution speed was experienced over five consecutive test runs, especially when you consider that my previous data point was 3m 26s for SemaphoreCI before starting this load test.
+I can't say I wasn't a little disappointed at that result.

 Overall though, providing you take advantage of the ability to split your tests and run them in parallel, SemaphoreCI should be reliably faster.